chronological order (click here for latest update)

 1974 - 1996

-returned to Europe overland and visited several countries.
-In Thailand
+In 1975 we returned to Europe overland and visited several countries.

-I found four bells on a shaman's dress
+de l'Homme.
+There I found four bells on a shaman's

 I corresponded with several museums in Europe and received several